SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Abstract

 \section{Abstract}

 Continuous monitoring with an ever-increasing number of sensors has become ubiquitous across many application domains.
-Acquired data are typically high-dimensional and difficult to interpret, but they are also hypothesized to lie on a lower-dimensional manifold.
-Many deep learning (DL) models aim to identify this manifold, but do not promote structure nor interpretability.
-We propose the SOM-CPC model, which jointly optimizes Contrastive Predictive Coding (CPC), and a Self-Organizing Map (SOM) to find such an organized manifold.
-We address a largely unexplored and challenging set of scenarios comprising high-rate time series, and show on synthetic and real-life medical and audio data that SOM-CPC outperforms strong baseline models that combine DL with SOMs.
-SOM-CPC has great potential to expose latent patterns in high-rate data streams, and may therefore contribute to a better understanding of many different processes and systems.
+However, acquired time series are typically high-dimensional and difficult to interpret.
+Expressive deep learning (DL) models have gained popularity for dimensionality reduction, but the resulting latent space often remains difficult to interpret.
+In this work we propose SOM-CPC, a model that visualizes data in an organized 2D manifold, while preserving higher-dimensional information.
+We address a largely unexplored and challenging set of scenarios comprising high-rate time series, and show on both synthetic and real-life data (physiological data and audio recordings) that SOM-CPC outperforms strong baselines like DL-based feature extraction, followed by conventional dimensionality reduction techniques, and models that jointly optimize a DL model and a Self-Organizing Map (SOM).
+SOM-CPC has great potential to acquire a better understanding of latent patterns in high-rate data streams.